-Tripping the Eastern feeder causes the frequency and voltage responses shown in Figure 2-18.
+Tripping the Eastern feeder causes the frequency and voltage responses shown in Error!
+Reference source not found.

 The loss of the Eastern feeder causes the system frequency to exceed the 2% deviation limit before returning to within the allowable bandwidth and settling.
 The voltage peaks at 1.07 pu but also remains within limits for the duration of the study.